daggerverse/dagger-grype/README.md

 # Dagger Grype module

-Known to work with Dagger v0.9.5.
+Known to work with Dagger v0.9.5 and v0.9.8.

 Check containers for vulnerabilities using [Grype](https://github.com/anchore/grype) from your Dagger pipelines.